CGJennings/se3docs/docs/um-bulk-export.md

 Check **Exclude simple back faces** to skip writing an image for a card back that consists of a fixed image.

-Check **Add bleed margin to game components without one** to synthesize a bleed margin when none is included in the component design.
-Not all component types support this option.
+Check **Add a bleed margin** to add a standard 9 point bleed margin when supported by the component type.
+If unchecked, images with no bleed margins and squared corners are produced.
+(The type and size can be customized using a postprocessing script if required.)

 Check **Postprocess** to perform custom postprocessing on each image before it is written.
 When selected, you must specify a script file in the field below.
-The script is executed once for each generated image, allowing you to modify it as desired before it is written.
+The script is executed once for each generated image, allowing you to modify each image as desired before it is written.

 ## Postprocessing scripts